CodeStack1/CMOS_Design/README.md

 - V(x) varies continuously along channel

 Therefore, channel charge varies along the channel length.

-## Condition on VDS

-Two different behaviors are mentioned:

-- When VDS < VGS − VT
-- When VDS > VGS − VT

-These two cases behave differently and will be discussed later.

-For now, VDS is assumed to be small.

 ## Transition to Drain Current Derivation